DHTMLX/docs-suite/docs/grid/features.md

 ### How to configure columns

-In this section you will know how to configure Grid columns on Grid initialization
+In this section you will know how to configure Grid columns on Grid initialization.

 | Topic                                            | Description                                   |
 | ------------------------------------------------ | --------------------------------------------- |